dannyvelas/my-astro-website/src/pages/posts/my-writing-workflow.md

 So, I eventually transitioned to writing notes in Markdown files on my computer.[^1] This definitely felt like a big step up from my pen-and-paper notes.
 But, it still felt like something was missing.

 My Markdown notes were searchable, but I still had difficulty finding notes.
-Sometimes, I would spend a long time writing about a novel good idea, only to find that months ago, I had already written about the same exact idea.
+Sometimes, I would spend a long time writing about an idea, only to find that months ago, I had already written about the same exact idea.
 In these cases, I would have much preferred to find the original note so that I could expand on it, instead of essentially re-writing it.

 Also, sometimes I would create two notes that were related.
 But, I had no system to indicate that both notes should be linked together.